‹ Back

 With its experience in creating and supporting international academic training programs and its network of legal experts, the International Center for Law and Religion Studies (ICLRS) is committed to identifying and training the next generation of scholars in the field of law and religion through the Advanced Certificate Program on Religion and the Rule of Law at Oxford.

-Each year, ten to fifteen international graduate students are admitted from human rights and comparative law backgrounds for this advanced three-week training course in international and comparative law and religion.
+Each year, fifteen international graduate students are admitted from human rights and comparative law backgrounds for this advanced three-week training course in international and comparative law and religion.
 Participants attend lectures and engage in discussions on law and religion topics, led by experts in the field.
 They also engage in online writing tutorials prior to the Program and individualized writing tutorials during the Program, to help participants produce a publishable English-language scholarly article.
 Participants have unique opportunities to present their research, network with established and emerging law and religion scholars, and receive a valuable academic credential.
 For more detailed information, see Program Overview.

 Who Should Apply?

-The Program is designed primarily for early-career academics interested in the field of religion and the rule of law from an international and human rights perspective.
+The Program is designed primarily for early-career academic professionals interested in the field of religion and the rule of law from an international and human rights perspective.
 While the Program has a legal focus, applicants need not have a background in law.
 Applicants from other fields are welcome, including religious studies, human rights, international relations, politics, sociology, and history.

 The following guidelines will help you determine whether you are a good fit for the Program.